arpanbiswas97/LunchBuddy/README.md

 # LunchBuddy 🍽️

-A Telegram bot for managing lunch enrollments and daily reminders.
-LunchBuddy allows users to enroll for lunch service, set their dietary preferences, choose preferred days, and receive daily reminders about their lunch schedule.
+A Telegram bot for managing lunch enrollments and daily registration requests.
+LunchBuddy allows users to enroll for lunch service, set their dietary preferences, choose preferred days, and receive daily registration requests about their lunch schedule.

 ## Features

 - **User Enrollment**: Easy enrollment process with interactive conversations
 - **Dietary Preferences**: Support for Vegetarian and Non-Vegetarian options
-- **Flexible Scheduling**: Choose from Tuesday, Wednesday, and Thursday (multi-select)
+- **Flexible Scheduling**: Choose from configurable lunch days (multi-select)
-- **Daily Reminders**: Automatic reminders at 12:30 PM on Monday, Tuesday, and Wednesday
+- **Daily Registration**: Automatic registration requests at configurable time on the day before lunch
-- **Override System**: Temporary overrides for specific days
+- **Timeout Handling**: 30-minute response window with automatic default registration
 - **Database Storage**: PostgreSQL backend for persistent data storage
 - **Docker Support**: Easy deployment with Docker and Docker Compose